u17194907425/artifact/guides/artifact-beginners-guide.md

 * Red color is for bruisers
 * Blue is for mages and late game
 * Black is for assassins and cross-lane abilities
-* Green is for support/summons.
+* Green is for support and summons.

 Cards of only two colors can be used in a game by each player.
 It is defined during [deck-building](https://ggs.wiki/artifact/guides/deck-building).